apple/swift-openapi-generator/Examples/README.md

 ## Middleware

+- [`LoggingMiddlewareOSLog`](./LoggingMiddlewareOSLog) - a client middleware that logs requests and responses using OSLog.
-- [`LoggingClientMiddleware`](./LoggingClientMiddleware) - a client with a middleware that logs requests and responses.
+- [`LoggingMiddlewareSwiftLog`](./LoggingMiddlewareSwiftLog) - a client and server middleware that logs requests and responses using SwiftLog.
-- [`RetryingClientMiddleware`](./RetryingClientMiddleware) - a client with a middleware that retries failed requests.
+- [`RetryingClientMiddleware`](./RetryingClientMiddleware) - a client middleware that retries failed requests.

 ## Project and target types